portableant/museologi.st/photogrammetry/jericho-skull.md

     title: The Jericho Skull
     doi: 10.5281/zenodo.344914
 tags:
+  - archaeology
-  - Archaeology
+  - museums
-  - Museum
+  - british museum
-  - British Museum
+  - 3d
-  - 3D
+  - photogrammetry
-  - Photogrammetry
+  - jericho
-  - Jericho
+  - human remains
 ---

 A plastered human skull; the skull was taken as the base and the features of the face were modelled on it in plaster.
 One eye is made from a bivalve shell divided in two.
 The other has one, smaller, complete shell in place and is missing its twin.